wilk/awesome-rants/README.md

 I need your help.
 I know you're getting frustrated from that $technology (pick up your favourite).
 Then, what are you waiting for?

-Submit a PR and raise your voice, your inner feeling, your untold rant against:
+Submit a PR and raise your voice, your inner feeling, your untold rants against:

 - [languages](languages.md)
 - [frameworks](frameworks.md)